What’s the story behind “4 protons 5 neutrons 4 electrons”?

 Everyday Connections

 Even if you don’t use a beryllium alloy in a car or a satellite, you’re probably sitting on a piece of beryllium somewhere.
 Think about your laptop’s cooling fans, the lenses in your smartphone camera, or the thin metal plates in your microwave.
-Beryllium’s unique combination of lightness and strength is why it’s everywhere Which is the point..
+Beryllium’s unique combination of lightness and strength is why it’s everywhere The details matter here.
+Still holds up..

 How It Works (or How to Do It)